World's first 3nm GAA chips baked as Korea's "Semiconductor Superpower Strategy"

 TSMC, Samsung's closest competitor in this race, has also announced in the month of the June 2022, that mass production of its 3 nm chips sometime before the end of 2022.
 Though officially not confirmed by TSMC, there are some media reports saying TSMC to produce its 3 nm chips from the month of September 2022.
 However TSMC still using FinFET for its 3 nm process.
 TSMC plans to use nanosheets in its 2 nm process nodes, whose production volumes scheduled to begin in 2025.

-Both the TSMC and Samsung putting tens of billions of dollars into semiconductor research, so that they stay ahead of others including their closest competitor; Intel.
+Both the TSMC and Samsung putting tens of billions of dollars into semiconductor research, so that they stay ahead of others even including their closest competitor; Intel.
 Samsung also competes with SK Hynix, Micron and Kioxia in the semiconductor memory segment.

 “Our new state-of-the-art R&D complex will become a hub for innovation where the best research talent from around the world can come and grow together,” said President Kye Hyun Kyung, who also heads the Device Solutions (DS) Division.
 “We expect this new beginning will lay the foundation for sustainable growth of our semiconductor business.”